-Adults lounge in folding chairs or sit on the bleachers, watching the game and chatting with friends.
+Adults set up their folding chairs or sit on the bleachers, watching the game and chatting with friends.

-Teens hang by the dugouts for an up-close view of the action.
+Teens hang by the dugouts and bullpens for an up-close view of the action.
 Younger kids bring their baseball gear and play on the lawn.

-And adventurous fans get a birds-eye view of the game!
+And really adventurous fans go high for a birds-eye view of the game!

-And speaking of a "bird's eye view", this osprey had the best seat in the house for last year's Cape Cod League games in South Yarmouth!
+Speaking of a "bird's eye view" ... this osprey has the best seat in the house for Y-D Red Sox home games!

 After the game, stick around!
-Post-game is when the kids meet the players and get some autographs.
-The guys are wonderful with their young fans!
+Post-game is when the kids meet the players and get their autographs.
+The guys are wonderful with their young fans ...

-How cool will it be, a few years down the road, when you realize you have the autograph of a Major League All Star?
+Imagine how cool it'll be, a few years down the road, when you realize you have the autograph of a Major League All Star.
 Your kids can brag that they met him before he became famous!

 From mid-June to mid-August, Cape Cod League teams play almost every day.
 With teams in 10 different towns across Cape Cod, it's always easy to find a game nearby!

-Most games don't start until 5 p.m. or after, so there's no need to make that tough choice: "Beach or ball game?"
-You can have a great day splashing in the surf, then head out to the ballfield to catch the game.
+Most games don't start until 5 p.m. or after.
+So there's no need to make that tough choice: "Beach or baseball game?"
+Have a great day at the beach, then head out to the ball field to catch the game.